Aussieforks/australia/README.md

 The mangrove palm had the .description "Mangrove Fern", but there is a separate mangrove fern item.
 Changed the descriptions

 Changed the .description of the submarine chest to "U-Boat" (from U-boot) because most Australians don't speak German as their native language

+Removed "australia:fern" and "australia:small_fern" from the not_in_creative_inventory group; it looks like a copy and paste error

 *saplings.lua*